zibz0017/QuartzVault/content/Hashkafa/Yeshivas Chofetz Chaim Hashkafa.md

 2. This is because:
 	1. It is such a basic part of Yahadus.[^1]
 	2. It is a tremendous chilul Hashem.[^1]
-	3. At times (like by davening, if someone talks after barchu, for example), it can be a big aveira.[^1]
+	3. At times (like by davening, if someone talks after barchu, for example), it can be a big עבירה.[^1]
 # Talking by Davening
-1. One shouldn't talk during davening, even by the mutar parts, because one might come to talk during the parts that are not mutar.[^1]
+1. One shouldn't talk during davening, even by the מותר parts, because one might come to talk during the parts that are not מותר.[^1]
 2. Also, see [[#Basics|here]].
 # Footnotes